 There are also a range of paint and treatments available in a range of colours if you want a little more colour on your garden shed or summerhouse and this can be applied either at the factory if the option is offered, or ideally about 6 weeks after your new garden building has been delivered.
 This will ensure that basic treatment has soaked in and the paint should adhere to your garden building with no problem.

 You will find a range or timber treatments available at your local DIY superstore of hardware shop and you may be confused which one to use.
-My advice, based on 39 years in the garden sheds business and pre Margaret Thatcher, is to use only oil, spirit or solvent-based treatments.
+My advice, based on 39 years in the garden buildings business and pre Margaret Thatcher, is to use only oil, spirit or solvent-based treatments.
 Avoid water-based treatment as my experience over the years shows that this will not be as effective as the oil, spirit and solvent-based treatments as these will soak into the wood far better.
 The way to know which to use is to look at the cleaning instructions on the tin.
 If it says to wash your brushes out in water then that will be a water-based shed treatment and should be avoided.
 If the brushes have to be washed out in white spirits then you can be sure this will do a good job for you and will protect your garden building for the long term.

 For advice about treating garden sheds then take a look at the article How Often and How to Treat Your Shed or Garden Building.